SamualUllrich/ApplicationA/README.md

 ApplicationA is a MAUI application integrated with EmbedIO to serve as a REST API server along with web socket support.
 This application can communicate with another application (ApplicationB) through a REST API to enable streaming data via a web socket.
 You can use this to stream various types of data, such as positions or sensor data from ApplicationA to ApplicationB.

-## **Features**
+### **Features**

-  REST API Server: Built with EmbedIO, it exposes an endpoint for controlling the streaming process.
+  * **REST API Server:** Built with EmbedIO, it exposes an endpoint for controlling the streaming process.

-  WebSocket Integration: ApplicationA can start and stop streaming data through web sockets.
+  * **WebSocket Integration:** ApplicationA can start and stop streaming data through web sockets.

-  Cross-Platform Support: Targeted for multiple platforms including Android, with specific URL configurations.
+  * **Cross-Platform Support:** Targeted for multiple platforms including Android, with specific URL configurations.

-## **How to Use**
+### **How to Use**
-### **Starting the Server**
-Launch ApplicationA.

-Click the "Start Server" button to initialize the server.
+* Use the "Start Server" button to initiate the server.

-* For Android, the server will run at http://10.0.2.2:9696/.

-* For other platforms, the server will run at http://localhost:9696/.
+* Use the "Start Streaming" button to begin streaming data.
+* The data will be streamed to any connected clients, such as ApplicationB.

 ### **Starting Streaming**

-With the server running, click the "Start Streaming" button.
+* With the server running, click the "Start Streaming" button.

-The data streaming will begin, and a timestamp will be displayed on the screen.
+* The data streaming will begin, and a timestamp will be displayed on the screen.

 ### **REST API Endpoints**